OpenNMT/Tokenizer/docs/options.md

 ### `case_markup` (boolean, default: `false`)

 Lowercase text input and inject case markups as additional tokens.
-This option also enables `segment_case`.
+This option also enables `segment_case` and is not compatible with the "none" and "space" tokenization modes.

 ```bash
 $ echo "Hello world!" | cli/tokenize --case_markup